 \section{Abstract}

-While measures of concordance---such as Spearman's rho, Kendall's tau, and Blomqvist's beta---are continuous with respect to weak convergence, Chatterjee’s rank correlation \(\xi\) recently introduced in \citet{chatterjee2021} does not share this property, causing drawbacks in statistical inference as pointed out in \citet{buecher2024}.
-As we study in this paper, \(\xi\) is instead weakly continuous with respect to conditionally independent copies---the Markov products.
-To establish weak continuity of Markov products, we provide several sufficient conditions, including copula-based criteria and conditions relying on the concept of conditional weak convergence in \citet{Sweeting_1989}.
-As a consequence, we also obtain continuity results for \(\xi\) and related dependence measures and verify their continuity in the parameters of standard models such as multivariate elliptical and $\ell_1$-norm symmetric distributions.
+While measures of concordance---such as Spearman's rho, Kendall's tau, and Blomqvist's beta---are continuous with respect to weak convergence, Chatterjee’s rank correlation \(\xi\) recently introduced by \cite{chatterjee2021} does not share this property, causing drawbacks in statistical inference as pointed out by \cite{buecher2024}.
+As we show in this paper, \(\xi\) is instead weakly continuous with respect to conditionally independent copies---the Markov products.
+To establish weak continuity of Markov products, we provide several sufficient conditions, including copula-based criteria and conditions relying on the concept of conditional weak convergence from \cite{Sweeting_1989}.
+As a consequence, we obtain continuity results for \(\xi\) and related dependence measures and verify their continuity in standard models such as multivariate elliptical and $\ell_1$-norm symmetric distributions.